sogua1980/cis342/README.md

 Shell programming
 ===

-Introducton
+Basics: #!, if, variables
 ---

+- intro:
     - Script: save commands in a file

-Basics: #!, if, variables
----
+    - `#!` sha-bang is a two-byte magic number that designates a file type
+        - basically says it's an executable shell script (type `man magic`).
 - demo:
     1. `#!/bin/bash echo 'hello world';`
     2. `#!/bin/bash a=1; b=2; a=$a+$b; echo $a;`